Learning junta distributions, quantum junta states, and QAC$^0$ circuits: Abstract

 \textbf{Junta states.} We initiate the study of $n$-qubit states that are $k$-juntas, those that are the tensor product of a $k$-qubit state and an $(n-k)$-qubit maximally mixed state.
 We show that these states can be learned with error $\eps$ in trace distance with $O(12^{k}\log(n)/\eps^2)$ single copies.
 We also prove a lower bound of $\Omega((4^k+\log (n))/\eps^2)$ copies.
 Additionally, we show that, for constant $k$, $\tilde{\Theta}(2^n/\eps^2)$ copies are necessary and sufficient to test whether a state is $\eps$-close or $7\eps$-far from being a $k$-junta.\\

-\textbf{$\mathsf{QAC}^0$ circuits.} Nadimpalli et al.\ (STOC'24) recently showed that the Pauli spectrum of $\mathsf{QAC}^0$ circuits (with a limited number of auxiliary qubits) is concentrated on low-degree.
-We remark that they implied something stronger, namely that the Choi states of those circuits are close to be juntas.
+\textbf{$\mathsf{QAC}^0$ circuits.} Nadimpalli et al.\ (STOC'24) recently showed that the Pauli spectrum of $\mathsf{QAC}^0$ circuits (with a limited number of auxiliary qubits) is concentrated on low degrees.
+We remark that they implied something stronger, namely that the Choi states of those circuits are close to being juntas.
 As a consequence, we show that $n$-qubit $\mathsf{QAC}^0$ circuits with size $s$, depth $d$ and $a$ auxiliary qubits can be learned from $2^{O(\log(s^22^a)^d)}\log (n)$ copies of the Choi state, improving the $n^{O(\log(s^22^a)^d)}$ by Nadimpalli et al.\\

 Along the way, we give a new proof of the optimal performance of Classical Shadows based on Pauli analysis.
 We also strengthen the lower bounds against $\mathsf{QAC}^0$ to compute the address function.
-Finally, we propose an approach to improving the PAC learning upper bounds of AC$^0$ circuits, up to an open question in Fourier analysis.
-Our techniques are based on Fourier and Pauli analysis, and our learning upper bounds are a refinement of the low degree algorithm by Linial, Mansour, and Nisan.
+Our techniques are based on Fourier and Pauli analysis, and our learning upper bounds are a refinement of the low-degree algorithm by Linial, Mansour, and Nisan.